faithfulalabi/Garment_Employees_Productivity/README.md

  ![alt text](https://github.com/faithfulalabi/African_Crisis/blob/main/EDA_GIF.gif?raw=true)

 ### Number of Entries per Department
-Observation of this plot, we can see that most of the enteries of the data are in the Sewing department
+From the observation of this plot, we can see that most of the enteries of the data are in the Sewing department.
 ![alt text](https://github.com/faithfulalabi/Garment_Employees_Productivity/blob/main/eda_assets/Entry_per_Department.png?raw=true)

 ### Number of Entries per Quarter
-The plot below shows the amount of enteries per quarter
+The plot below shows the amount of enteries per quarter.
 ![alt text](https://github.com/faithfulalabi/Garment_Employees_Productivity/blob/main/eda_assets/Entry_per_Quarter.png?raw=true)

 ### Distribution of Targeted Productivity